-Please note that both this link and the content below relate to the admissions procedure to be allowed to submit for the degree.
-Whether or not the degree is subsequently awarded is determined by the examinations process: it is possible that an applicant can be accepted onto the program and, following their formal submission of work for examination, they not be awarded the degree.
+Please note that both the above link and the content below relate to the admissions procedure to be allowed to submit for the degree.
+Whether or not the degree is subsequently awarded is determined by the examinations process: it is possible that an applicant can be accepted onto the programme and, following their formal submission of work for examination, they not be awarded the degree.

 To be potentially supported by the School, an applicant will:

 - have made a significant research contribution rather than just a contribution broadly equivalent in extent to that of a typical internal PhD student at the point of their oral examination

 - be presenting work that we could, as a School, have competently supervised had the work been done within the context of a standard PhD undertaken in the School, i.e. it concerns a subject that we are able to assess critically

 - have made research contributions with which one or more members of the permanent academic staff in the School are familiar prior to receipt of the application, i.e. the applicant has an established research reputation.